Kelvin229/Fake-SharePoint/README.md

 The main website is the welcome_get.php file that welcomes the user to upload or register their login information into a csv file.

-Currently, my plan is to fix the fact that empty spaces keep saving into the database which will not be a good experience for the databse managers if this was a real company experience.
+Currently, my plan is to fix the fact that empty spaces keep saving into the database which will not be a good experience for the a database managers if this was a real industrial software engineering experience.

 I have been busy with school currently and will make sure this project is complete by the end of August 2022 to be well precentable.